deliverists/get-paid/README.md

 ## todo

  * rename read-local-file to some sort of filesystem helper
+ * create a shared package for read-local-file so we aren't importing between packages

  * get schema shared between local and cf
  * get resolvers shared between local and cf